 In one study, medical students who were given 2.5 mg omega-3 supplements per day had less anxiety in an exam that the control group.

-It is possible to get enough fish oil by eating oily fish such as salmon, mackerel or sardines 2-3 times a week but you must make sure the fish is wild-caught and additive free.
-Alternatively, fish oil supplements contain up to 2000 mg of omega-3 oils.
+It is possible to get enough fish oil by eating oily fish such as salmon, mackerel or sardines 2-3 times a week but you must make sure the fish is wild-caught and additive-free.
+Alternatively, fish oil products contain up to 2000 mg of omega-3 oils.

 Gamma-aminobutyric acid (GABA) is an essential amino acid for the brain as it calms the nervous system and helps you to relax.
 Medicines such as Valium work by triggering the GABA in your brain.
 GABA is also used to promote sleep.